 Our theorem and corollaries provide a novel approach to quantifying quantum-to-classical transitions in many-body systems.
 For example, the aforementioned ridge effect for $\Lambda {\bar \Lambda}$ correlations could arise from hydrodynamic flow (the LHVT) in high multiplicity events.
 As we would anticipate, rotational invariance of the correlations is broken because of a preferred ``reaction plane" in such events.
 The converse, a quantum effect that breaks rotational invariance is feasible; however since microscopic interactions in QCD respect rotational invariance, its observed violation with increasing multiplicity signals onset of a quantum-to-classical transition.

 To flesh out these general results, and in particular ascertain the role of entanglement, we will first consider a very simple spin model for $\Lambda$-hyperons embedded in a QCD string.
-Here heavy strange--anti-strange quarks ($s {\bar s}$) are mixed up with light parton pairs of one other flavor $u {\bar u}$ along the QCD string.
+Here heavy strange--antistrange quarks ($s {\bar s}$) are mixed up with light parton pairs of one other flavor $u {\bar u}$ along the QCD string.
 Hadronization in this picture corresponds to the parton ensemble of $s, \bar s, u$ and $\bar u$ being grouped, after hadronization, into spin singlets with possible singlet combinations\footnote{These are proxies for $\Lambda {\bar \Lambda}$, kaon and pion states, respectively; up and down quark pairs are taken as indistinguishable.} being $s \bar s$, $u \bar s$, $s \bar u$ and $u \bar u$.
 For $N$ partons, there are $a$ singlets of type $s\bar s$, $b/2$ singlets of type $s \bar u$, $b/2$ singlets of type $u \bar s$, and $N/2 -a -b$ singlets of type $u \bar u$.
 Hence there are $2a + b$ particles of type $s$ or $\bar s$ and $N -2a -b$ particles of type $u$ or $\bar u$.